 Amen

-Posted in Act of SPIRITUAL COMMUNION, CATHOLIC-PRAYERS OF THE CHURCH, DOCTORS of the Church, EUCHARISTIC, EUCHARISTIC Adoration, FATHERS of the Church, GOD is LOVE, HOLY COMMUNION, HYMNS, Quotes on SALVATION, The HOLY EUCHARIST, The LISTS of the CHURCH
+Posted in Act of SPIRITUAL COMMUNION, CATHOLIC-PRAYERS OF THE CHURCH, DOCTORS of the Church, EUCHARISTIC, EUCHARISTIC Adoration, FATHERS of the Church, GOD is LOVE, HOLY COMMUNION, HYMNS, Quotes on SALVATION, The HOLY MASS, The LISTS of the CHURCH

 Quote/s of the Day – 19 June – Adoro te Devote